Jürgen Damm: Tigres UANL

-Atlanta United
+Later career

 On 1 July 2020, Damm joined Major League Soccer side Atlanta United after they paid $50,000 in General Allocation Money to Houston Dynamo who held his Discovery Rights.

-On 25 February 2022, Atlanta United exercised an offseason Buyout of a Guaranteed Contract after 24 appearances for the club over two seasons.
+On 25 February 2022, Atlanta United exercised its one offseason buyout of a guaranteed contract on Damm.

-América

-After a trial period during pre-season, on 18 June 2022, Damm officially joined Club América.
+On 18 June 2022, after a successful trial during the pre-season, Damm signed a one-year contract with Club America.

+On 13 June 2023, Damm joined Atlético San Luis.
+On 12 February 2025, he joined Oakland Roots SC.

 International career

 On 18 March 2015, Damm received his first call up to the senior national team under coach Miguel Herrera for the friendlies against Ecuador on 28 March and Paraguay on 31 March.
 He made his senior debut on 28 March 2015 against Ecuador, coming in as a substitute in the 84th minute of the game.

 On 17 November 2015, Damm scored his first international goal against Honduras in a 2–0 away win for Mexico.

 In May 2018, Damm was named in Mexico's preliminary 28-man squad for the World Cup, but did not make the final 23.